vossi1/c64-v9958-card/readme.md

     My CBM2-card runs fine at 2MHz - so it's not a speed problem.
 I think the longer traces, or the C128 design is the reason.
 Maybe it helps to shield the cartridge ?

-The pcb fits exactly in a Commodore-cartrdige-case:
+The pcb fits exactly in a Commodore-cartridge-case:
 ![V9958-card case](https://github.com/vossi1/c64-v9958-card/blob/master/pictures/cart_cable.jpg)

 **examples: helloworld.a - demo/starwars.a**